shikha1108/notes/technicalTerms.md

 There are many advantages of monolithic architecture:
 * It is easy to maintain.
-* Its performance is very fast.
+* It is  very fast performance.

 But there are some disadvantages also:
-* If there is any issue with service entire application will stop.
+* If there is any issue with service.
+Entire application will stop.
-* It is not eas to understand.
+* It is not easy to understand.
 When new joiner join company.

 ### Repository